seanbelke/CellularAutomata/README.md

 number (refer to the explanation above about what each number means).
 After selecting a color theme and a rule number, the user should press the "Restart/Update Animation" button to see the new input being fed into Game of Life, using the new color theme.

+## Default Settings and User Interaction

+By default, the program uses Rule 30 as input, and the color theme used is called "Lilac."
+The user can change either of these settings once the program has begun running.
+If the user enters an invalid rule, such as a negative number or a positive number greater than 255, Rule 30 will be used automatically instead.

 ## Other Notes

 This has only been tested on a Windows PC, and since the project uses the System Look And Feel (The Java Cross-Platform L&F doesn't look as good) it's possible that there will be some slight misalignments when running this on a Mac or Linux machine.
 On Windows, everything should line up as intended.

+Also, note that some of the rules the user may choose to select will appear to do nothing.
+For example, it may only show a single line moving up the bottom portion of the screen.
+This is because the first row of input is always a single living cell, so if the Rule does not allow for any cell to be alive if it only has one living neighbor, the input will not expand in the same way that Rule 30 will, for example.

+## Build Instructions

+Start the program in the main method in GuiDriver.java